deep0505sharma/Data-Processing-Pipeline/README.md

 pip3 install click
 pip3 install pathlib
 pip3 install tqdm
+#Install this project in editable model
+pip3 install -e .
 ```
 Run pipeline.ipynb file to get the processed file or feel free to use terminal to run commands built using cli
 ### Code Snippet